 Cruise Tip: You don't have to buy travel insurance with the cruise line.
 You can buy it through a third party and add "cancel for any reason" for an additional cost.

 When it comes to booking your cruise, don’t procrastinate.
 The earlier you book, the better.
 Not only will you have a better chance of getting the cabin type you want, but you may also get a lower price.

 We recently booked a cruise over a year in advance from the sail date, and now four months later, the cruise cost has doubled.

-It depends on the cruise destination, the time of year, the demand, and the cruise ship.
+It depends on the cruise destination, time of year, demand, and ship.
 Some Caribbean sailings are cheaper as it gets closer to the sail date.
-But if you have the flexibility to book last minute and take advantage of those last-minute sales, go for it.
+But if you can book last minute and take advantage of those last-minute sales, go for it.

 Cruise Tip: Another reason to book in advance is that you can slowly pay it off.
 This is nice, especially if you book a year or more in advance.
 So unless you book past the final payment due date, you don't have to pay for the cruise in one lump sum, just a deposit.

 6. Don’t Book the Wrong Cabin-Type